arwildo/space-view/README.md

 # Space View
-Website to explore the wonders of space objects like mooon and mars, and to learn information about space with NASA daily news.
+Website to explore the wonders of space objects like moon and mars, and to learn information about space with NASA daily news.

 :rocket: [SPACEV - Space View](https://www.arwildo.space/space-view/)